MGH-LMIC/SIIM_Hardware/README.md

 # SIIM_Hardware
-Binary classification (hardware / No hardware) of fluoroscopy &amp; X-ray images
+Binary classification (hardware / No hardware) of fluoroscopy or X-ray images

 ## Prerequisites